pgThiago/next-level-week-2.0/README.md

 ## 💻 Project

-Proffy is an online platform to help students to find teachers online.
+Proffy is an online platform to help students find teachers online.

 ## 🔖 Layout